Octavius-Dante/Tetra-Proxima/CAPM-DAY-2/Readme.md

 </br>
 </br>

-using of the Amount global varaible from common.cds into sample.cds file
+using of the Amount global variable from common.cds into sample.cds file

 </br>
 </br>